Welcome to today's edition of the Rush 24-7 podcast.

 It is four times seven.

-Plus four gives you thirty-two.
+Plus four gives you 32.

-And uh one would think that a sixth grader or a seventh grader would know the answer to that.
+And one would think that a sixth grader or a seventh grader would know the answer to that.

 What is that number?

-And he better tell you seven, or you ought to cut off his spending change.
+And he better tell you seven or you ought to cut off his spending change.

 Welcome to the show, Janice.